bmwasaru/mentorme/README.md

     git clone git@github.com:bmwasaru/mentorme.git

 ### 2 Install dependencies
-On the project root there is a requirements.pip file.
-Make sure you install all the required dependencies before running Mentor001
+On the project root there is a Pipfile file.
+Make sure you install all the required dependencies before running the web server

     pipenv shell
     pipenv install